 • Extra time for responses to visual stimuli?

 • Avoidance of over stimulation

-Keep a written list of your child’s specific problems/changes for discussion at each physician visit.
+Parents/caregivers should keep a written list of specific problems/changes/observations for discussion at each physician visit.

 Yes.
 Some children with CVI have other associated visual disorders such as structural eye disease, misaligned eyes, or a significant refractive error.
 A Pediatric Ophthalmologist can evaluate the eyes to see if they are healthy, or if there is an abnormality in the eye that is contributing to the visual issues.
 Treating these associated conditions may include glasses or eye muscle surgery and can help maximize visual function.